Data Abstraction in Python

 Implementing Data Abstraction in Python

-Encapsulation is a fundamental principle of OOP that allows bundling data and methods that operate on the data within a single unit, i.e., a class.
-In Python, encapsulation is enforced through the use of access modifiers such as public, private, and protected.
+Encapsulation is the concept of packaging data and methods that work on the data as a single unit , i.e. class in OOP.
+Python Encapsulation In Python, encapsulation is accomplished by using access modifiers like public, private, and protected.

 “`python